Milad-Akarie/auto_route_library/README.md

 ## Passing Arguments

-That's the fun part! **AutoRoute** automatically detects and handles your page arguments for you, the generated route object will deliver all the arguments your page needs including path/query params.
+That's the fun part! **AutoRoute** automatically detects and handles your page arguments for you: the generated route object will deliver all the arguments your page needs, including path/query params.

 e.g. The following page widget will take an argument of type `Book`.